mask1no/The-Keymaker/docs/guide.md

 ## 3. Building a Test Bundle

 The **Bundler** is the core of The Keymaker.
-Here's how to execute a simple, safe test b, undle:
+Here's how to execute a simple, safe test b, u, n, d, l, e:

 1.  **Go to the Bundler page.** You'll see a default transaction card.
 2.  **It's a 1-lamport transfer.** By default, it's a transfer of 0.000001 SOL (1 lamport).